AhmedGSonbol/Shop_App/README.md

 - Project characteristics:-

- -Log in and register a new account<br>
+  - Log in and register a new account<br>
- -Add products to favorites<br>
+  - Add products to favorites<br>
- -Know more details about the product in a separate screen<br>
+  - Know more details about the product in a separate screen<br>
- -Add products to the shopping cart<br>
+  - Add products to the shopping cart<br>
- -Increasing the number of items purchased<br>
+  - Increasing the number of items purchased<br>
- -Knowing the total price of purchases<br>
+  - Knowing the total price of purchases<br>
- -Search for a specific category by name<br>
+  - Search for a specific category by name<br>
- -Search for several items in their own group<br>
+  - Search for several items in their own group<br>
- -Modify your personal account<br>
+  - Modify your personal account<br>
- -Switch between dark and light mode<br>
+  - Switch between dark and light mode<br>
- -Conversion between Arabic and English<br>
+  - Conversion between Arabic and English<br>

 - Techhnologies used :-

- -Flutter<br>
+  - Flutter
- -Dart<br>
+  - Dart
- -Bloc & Cubit<br>
+  - Bloc & Cubit
- -API<br>
+  - API
- -Shared Preferences<br>
+  - Shared Preferences

 - APK Download :- https://www.mediafire.com/file/9kikolwd53rf05r/SallaApp.apk/file